Neilos/sp_test/README.md

   etc...
   ```

-- It also produces a list of webpages with their unique page views.
+- `./bin/parser.rb webserver.log --count unique_views` list of webpages with their unique page views.
 The list of paths is ordered from most unique visits to least unique visits.
   - e.g.:
   ```
   /about/2 8 unique views